 Listen to your customers.

-Actions include are short- and long-term follow-up.
-As short-term actions, you should be able to follow-up each individual responder, especially taking care of critical comments.
-Long-term actions are based on the analytics results of the customer feedback.
+Actions include short- and long-term follow-ups.
+As short-term actions, you should be able to follow up with each individual responder, especially taking care of critical comments.
+Long-term actions are based on the analytics results of customer feedback.

 Only after you have acted on feedback, customer experience processes are developing.

 Artificial Intelligence (AI) is still the same old good AI, but now it’s brought to the customer experience field.
-According to Accenture, 85% of customer interactions will be managed with AI by 2020.
+According to Finance Digest, 95% of customer interactions will be managed with AI by 2025.

-The most important AI technologies are relevant for analyzing customer feedback fall in the area of natural language processing (NLP) and machine learning.
+The most important AI technologies, that are relevant for analyzing customer feedback, fall in the area of natural language processing (NLP) and machine learning.
 Both groups of technologies can be utilized to make analytics more actionable.

 By the way, did you know that Lumoa’s analytics is powered by AI?